isomerpages/mlaw-pto/_deceased-cpf-estate-monies/2-information-for-minor-beneficiaries.md

 With effect from 5 March 2018, all payments will be made electronically.

-In order for us to process the payment, please submit to us via [https://eservices.mlaw.gov.sg/pto/welcome.xhtml](https://eservices.mlaw.gov.sg/pto/welcome.xhtml) (Submission of Bank Account Details), a clear copy of:
+Please submit your preferred payment mode via https://eservices.mlaw.gov.sg/pto/welcome.xhtml (Submission of Bank Account / PayNow Details).
+•	For PayNow, the account has to be registered with your NRIC)

-1) your identity card (front and back); and<br>
-2) the front page of the bank passbook or bank statement.
-For the other non-electronic modes of payment, you will bear all the changes imposed by the banks(s) whcih will be deducted directly from the inheritance
+•	For Direct Credit, you will need to submit a copy a clear copy of your identity card (front and back) and the front page of the bank passbook or bank statement.
+For the other non-electronic modes of payment, you will bear all the changes imposed by the banks(s) which will be deducted directly from the inheritance.

-Please indicate our case reference number on your documents.

 **If you are living overseas**<br>
 For payment by telegraphic transfer, please send us by post or via [https://eservices.mlaw.gov.sg/pto/welcome.xhtml](https://eservices.mlaw.gov.sg/pto/welcome.xhtml) (Submission of Supporting Documents), a clear copy of: